datalad-handbook/book/docs/basics/101-105-install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Surprised you turn to your fellow student and wonder about how fast the dataset was installed.
-Shouldn't a download of that many ``.mp3`` files should take much more time?
+Should a download of that many ``.mp3`` files not take much more time?

 Here you can see another import feature of DataLad datasets and the :command:`datalad install` command: